mbn-code/Hackers-Handbook-Vol-1/Free-pages/page-6.md

 ---
 title: Metasploit Framework 🔐
 description: Learn about Metasploit, its purpose, and how to use it responsibly.
-layout: ../../layouts/MainLayout.astro
 ---

 ## Setup Before We Begin 🛠

-Ensure you've set up your [Metasploitable VM](page-metasploitable) before delving into the Metasploit Framework.
+Ensure you've set up your [Metasploitable VM - not free] before delving into the Metasploit Framework.

 ## What is Metasploit Framework? 🌐